HL7/fhir-shorthand/input/pagecontent/reference.md

 Logical models allow authors to define new structures representing arbitrary content.
 While profiles can only add new properties as formal extensions, logical models can add properties as standard elements with standard paths.
 Logical models have many uses, [as described in the FHIR specification](http://hl7.org/fhir/R4/structuredefinition.html#logical), but are often used to convey domain-specific concepts in a user-friendly manner.
 Authors often use logical models as a basis for defining formal profiles in FHIR.

-Logical models are defined in FSH using the keyword `Logical`.
-The keywords `Parent`, `Id`, `Title`, and `Description` are OPTIONAL.
+Logical models are defined using the declaration `Logical`.
+The keywords `Id`, `Title`, and `Description` are RECOMMENDED.
+The use of `Parent` is OPTIONAL.
 If no `Parent` is specified, the empty [Base](http://hl7.org/fhir/2021May/types.html#Base) type is used as the default parent.
 Note that the Base type does not exist in FHIR R4, but both SUSHI and the FHIR IG Publisher have implemented special case logic to support Base in FHIR R4.
 Authors who wish to have top-level id and extension elements should use [Element](http://hl7.org/fhir/R4/element.html) as the logical model's parent instead.
 Authors may also specify another logical model, a resource, or a complex datatype as a logical model's parent.

 Rules defining the logical model follow immediately after the keyword section.
 Rules types that apply to logical models are: [Add Element](#add-element-rules), [Assignment](#assignment-rules), [Binding](#binding-rules), [Cardinality](#cardinality-rules), [Flag](#flag-rules), [Insert](#insert-rules), [Obeys](#obeys-rules), [Path](#path-rules), and [Type](#type-rules).
 The following limitations apply: